-Walking five miles a day can be time consuming, but it’s also an effective way to stay active, get a low-impact workout and form a stronger connection with the outdoors -- or your local treadmill.
-Depending on how fast you walk and how much you weigh, you could burn upward of 500 calories on a daily stroll.
+Walking 5 miles a day can be time consuming, but it's an effective way to stay active, relieve stress and get a low-impact workout that burns calories.
+Depending on how fast you walk and how much you weigh, you could burn upwards of 500 calories on a daily stroll.

 Your Pace Matters

 Walking faster will burn more calories over a set period of time, but it won't make much difference if you're going for distance rather than speed.
 That is, if you were going to walk for 90 minutes every day, you'd burn more calories walking at a speed of 4 mph than at 2 mph, but you'd burn a similar number of total calories if you went for five miles at either speed, even though it would take you longer at the slower pace.

 Video of the Day